 We’ve mentioned in previous articles that it’s not enough to believe or assume your website is in compliance with the ADA.
 You must make a point of routinely evaluating it for compliance.
 Otherwise, you may be in violation of the law without even realizing it.
 Not only are you turning away the business of people with disabilities who find they can’t operate key functions on your website or use your app, such as placing an order online, booking an appointment or conducting a financial transaction, there’s also a real risk you might face litigation.

 The ADA, or Americans with Disabilities Act, is a federal law that requires all businesses and public services and facilities to provide the same level of service to people with disabilities as they do to the general public.
 Although this legislation does not spell out the need to make websites and apps accessible – the ADA came into force in 1990, when the Internet was not yet in widespread use – a string of Department of Justice decisions and statements in recent years have made it clear that digital accessibility matters.
 Unless there is some alternative to the website that is just as useful and available that can be used by people with various disabilities, organizations are obliged to ensure that their digital properties are accessible to all members of the public.

 Increasing Numbers of Lawsuits

-Companies that have not complied with the ADA in designing their websites and apps are increasingly being held accountable by the disability community.
+Companies that have not complied with ADA website accessibility in designing their websites and apps are increasingly being held accountable by the disability community.
 According to an analysis by Seyfarth Shaw, an international legal firm, at least 814 federal lawsuits were filed in 2017 in response to inaccessible websites, more than ever before1.
 In fact, every year has seen the number ADA lawsuits climbing.

 Had any of the defendants in these cases made the effort to check their websites properly for accessibility barriers, and fix any problems uncovered through this process, they could certainly have avoided litigation.